 How long does tent setup usually take?

-What tent weight is reasonable for beginner backpacking?
+What tent weight suits a beginner backpacker?

 How do weather conditions change your setup plan?